 What does Revision or Failed Weight Loss Surgery involve?

 The secondary procedure will depend on the specific needs and health problems of the patient.

 Dr. Dhan will discuss potential treatments with the patient and help them decide the surgical approach best suited to their circumstances.

-Preparing for Revision or Failed Weight Loss Surgery
+What are the preparations before Revision or Failed Weight Loss Surgery?

 Preparations for surgery will depend on the exact surgery needed.
 Dr. Dhan will go over specific instructions, but generally patients will need to:

 - Avoid eating after midnight, the day before surgery.